rolo298github/first-custom-theme/README.md

 ##Installing Theme
 Install custom theme through Brackets program.
-Look for *Rolando Zabala II's first custom theme* in Bracket Add-On Extension under Themes.
+Look for *Rolando Zabala II's Dark Theme* in the Bracket Add-On Extension under Themes.

 Or

 Click on
 ![download-zip](https://raw.githubusercontent.com/rolo298github/first-custom-theme/master/screenshots/download_zip.PNG)

-Downloading the file should be occuring.
+You will be downloading the .zip file from my github account directly to install into Brackets.

 For addition help refer to [Guide to Brackets Extension](https://github.com/adobe/brackets/wiki/Brackets-Extensions) for a detailed guide to installing addons or themes into Brackets.